 Classic CJD has been recognized since the early 1920s.
 The most common form of classic CJD is believed to occur sporadically, caused by the spontaneous transformation of normal prion proteins into abnormal prions.
 This sporadic disease occurs worldwide, including the United States, at a rate of approximately one case per 1 million population per year, although rates of up to two cases per million are not unusual.
 The risk of CJD increases with age, and in persons aged over 50 years of age, the annual rate is approximately 3.4 cases per million.
 In recent years, the United States has reported fewer than 300 cases of CJD a year.
 Whereas the majority of cases of CJD (about 85%) occur as sporadic disease, a smaller proportion of patients (5-15%) develop CJD because of inherited mutations of the prion protein gene.

-During 2009, there were two cases (1 suspect, 1 probable) of CJD or other TSEs reported in Davis County.
-Since 1980, 35 Utahans have died of CJD.
+During 2010, there were no cases of CJD or other TSEs reported in Davis County.
+Since 1999, 15 Utahans have died of CJD.
 This number is not higher than expected.